kvpz/unknotted26.github.io/_posts/Blog/2016-10-19-TopicsInOOCSharp-IPA.markdown

 **protected**: This is similar to the private modifier but not as strict.
 Protected data is private to the client of the class, just as private data, *but* it is not private to a class that is inheriting from it.
 Thus, the benefits of this are only seen when using inheritance.

 **private**: This data can only be accessed by other data within the class (for example, a class' functions can access private data).
-This is the least permissive access level. *Member data within a class is defaulted to private!*
+This is the least permissive access level. *Note:* Member data within a class is defaulted to private!

 **internal**: This data can be accessed only within the same assembly.

 **protected internal**: This data can be accessed only within the same assembly *and* within an inheriting class in another assembly.

+To differentiate which access modifier a data member can have, you must discern the scope it lies within.
+The surrounding scope must have an equivalent or greater *accessibility* than what the data would be assigned.
+Otherwise, an Inconsistent Accessibility error will arise.

 # Inheritance
 Inheritance is used when a class is similar to another class but has its differences.
 For example, a class called Honda can inherit from a class called Cars since a Honda would have everything a typical car would have such as tires, windows, and engine, etc.